-As a female seeking rehab treatment, you may run across the term “dialectical behavioral therapy” or DBT.
+As a female seeking rehab treatment, you may run across the term “dialectical behavior therapy” or DBT.
 However, what is DBT and how can it help you achieve lasting recovery?
-Where do you gain this therapy and the other addiction treatment programs you need?
+Where do you gain addiction treatment therapies and the other addiction treatment programs you need?
 Are there other therapies you need, in addition to DBT?

-In a nutshell, dialectical behavioral therapy is just one of many therapies you have access to in women’s rehab.
-This therapy is a type of cognitive behavioral therapy (CBT).
-DBT focuses on your problem-solving skills and acceptance of your needs, so you better achieve goals and healthy balance in your life.
-Together, DBT and other therapies help you work toward strong, lasting recovery.
+In a nutshell, dialectical behavior therapy is just one of many therapies you have access to in women’s rehab.
+This therapy is a type of cognitive-behavior therapy (CBT).
+CBT vs. DBT, DBT focuses on your problem-solving skills and acceptance of your needs, so you better achieve goals and healthy balance in your life.
+Together, DBT and other therapies help you work toward a strong, lasting recovery.

 DBT takes place in individual counseling and group therapy.
 In individual counseling for DBT, you work one-on-one with your dedicated therapist.
 You dig deep into the therapy in ways best suited for your recovery.
 In the group setting, you gain an understanding of DBT concepts and learn skills to apply throughout your relationships with loved ones.

 DBT includes a focus on your strengths and capabilities.
 You learn to manage your emotions as well as your behaviors.
 Also, you learn mindfulness for applying that skill in all areas of your daily life.
 You even gain interpersonal skills and learn how to accept times or sources of distress, to tolerate other people and situations better.